ahm6dwithasix/CommiSafe/README.md

 ---

-### 🔒 License & Copyright
+### License & Copyright
 © 2025 CommiSafe.
 All rights reserved.

-Unauthorized copying, modification, distribution, or use of this software is strictly prohibited without prior written permission.
+This software may only be used as an end-user via the CommiSafe platform.
+Source code may NOT be copied, modified, redistributed, or used for any other purpose.